 I’ll always remember my 1st day at the bank.

 I went around and introduced myself to each of them.
 All were welcoming, except for one man: he was the oldest.

-When I came to introduce myself to him, I reached out my hand to him, told him my name, and said that I was the new manager of the team.
+When I introduced myself, I reached out my hand to him, told him my name, and said that I was the new manager of the team.
 He then asked me:

 ‘Do you have any technical background?’